-Education, Training, and Experience Guidelines
+Education and Experience:

-An equivalent combination of training and experience that would provide the required knowledge, skills and abilities may be considered.
+Any combination of training and experience that would provide the required knowledge, skills and abilities is qualifying.
 A typical way to obtain the required qualifications would be:

 Accountant I/II: Equivalent to graduation from a four-year college or university with major coursework in accounting or a closely related field.